ialbert/bio/md/bio-data.md

 ### Update data (--update)

-To force fetch to download again the data that you already have:
+To force fetch to download data that already seems to be present  do:

     bio NC_045512 --fetch --update